vesta-webtrees-2-custom-modules/vesta_gov4webtrees/README.md

 ### Features<a name="features"/>

-* Historic and current GOV data is loaded, cached internally, and displayed for individual events.
-Map links (to OpenStreetMaps etc) based on geodata obtained from the GOV server are also shown.
+* Historic and current GOV data is loaded from the GOV server, cached internally, and displayed for individual facts and events.
+* Location data (map coordinates) are also used, if available, for map links and other custom modules.

 ![Screenshot](gov.png)
 * GOV ids have to be entered manually, once per place name.
+Note that the edit controls have been moved: They are now grouped with the other edit controls (circled red in the screenshot).
-Alternatively, ids for specific events may be set via a custom _GOV tag under the respective PLAC tag.
+* Alternatively, GOV ids may be set via a custom _GOV tag under the respective PLAC tag (for a specific fact or event), or via the Shared Places module.
+In this case, they are exported via GEDCOM data.

 ### Demo<a name="demo"/>